Could CBD be the next painkiller for shoulder surgery patients?

 Summary

-This study tests whether Epidiolex (a CBD medicine) can help control pain after shoulder surgery.
+This study tests whether Epidiolex (a CBD medicine) can help control pain after shoulder surgery when added to standard painkillers.
 About 80 adults having rotator cuff repair will take either CBD or a placebo for two weeks after surgery.
-Participants will track their pain and medication use in a daily diary and complete surveys.
-The goal is to see if CBD reduces pain and to find safe dosages.
+They will track their pain and medication use daily, and researchers will check for side effects and changes in pain-related disability.

 Disclaimer